 Over the years we have had the privilege of tasting a number of his incredible wines including his 1989 Topaz, the 1997 DLX the 2002 DLX.
 Special mention must be made about the DLX, the premium label (first vintage 1997).
 This wine was not made every year – (only made 4x in 10 years) and was only produced when the quality of fruit met Jeff’s highest quality expectations.

-We also tried his 2nd vintage, the 1989 Topaz.
+We also tried the second vintage of Topaz, the 1989 vintage.
 The older vintages change their color dramatically when compared to the newer vintages.
 The earlier wines are a deeper brownish color while the newer wines are more yellow and amber.
 These wines have tremendous aging potential.
 As the wine ages it takes on more nutty type characteristics.
 This vintage was full of toasted almond aromas with some caramel and peanut brickle on the palate including fresh bees wax and faint hints of various herbs.

 Three things about the Topaz wines we tried: they are *not* cloyingly sweet and syrupy, in other words they are extremely well balanced between acidity and sugar.
-In addition I have found orange peel aromas and or flavors in similar types of wine.
-Who wants the taste of orange peel in their late harvest desert wine!
-Certainly not me and we did not find these characteristics in the Topaz wines we tried.
-Lastly some of these types of desert wines have strong wood sand papery component especially lingering on the finish.
+In addition, I have found orange peel aromas and or flavors in similar types of wine.
+Who wants the taste of orange peel in their late harvest dessert wine!
+Certainly not us and we did not find these characteristics in the Topaz wines we tried.
+Lastly some of these types of dessert wines have strong wood sand papery component especially lingering on the finish.
 Some people may like this, but we feel this detracts from the natural fruit flavors of the wine.
 You don’t find these in the Topaz wines.

 Production varies from year to year depending on the harvest and climatic conditions and is usually extremely limited – 500 to 1000 cases total.
 They are only distributed within California.
 You can find this wine in many of the wine shops in the Napa Valley and very select high-end restaurants.
 Topaz has been served at the US White House, Chez Panisse in Berkeley and can be found in Napa at the well-known Auberge du Soleil.